Our Best Recipe For Homemade Tortillas Using Masa Harina

 • Water can be substituted with other liquids such as stocks, broths, juices etc., depending on the desired flavor.
 Salt and/or spices may also be added.
 Masienda respects tradition while encouraging creativity for all cooks.

 • Want to make tortillas ahead of time?
-While best enjoyed fresh for tacos, leftover tortillas are great for other applications such as enchiladas, quesadillas, tostadas, and totopos (chips).
+While best enjoyed fresh for tacos, leftover tortillas are great for other applications such as enchiladas, tostadas, migas, and totopos (chips).
 To store tortillas, make sure they have cooled completely.
 Then place them in an airtight container, or tightly wrapped in plastic, in your refrigerator for up to a week.
 Storing warm tortillas before they’ve cooled, may cause condensation which can lead to mold.

 star